realitytracing/Reality-Tracing-WIP/human-foundations/prediction-abstraction-and-the-speed-of-reality.md

 ---
 title: Prediction, Abstraction, and the Speed of Reality
 ---

+# Prediction, Abstraction, and the Speed of Reality

 ## Why Pure Ontology Cannot Predict

-In principle, reality can be explained without abstraction.
+In principle, reality can be described without abstraction.

 A fully ontological explanation would track:
 - every microstate
 - every interaction
 - every constraint
-- at the same resolution and rate as reality itself
+- at full resolution

-However, such an explanation cannot **predict**.
+But such an explanation cannot **predict**.

 To compute the future with ontological completeness would require:
-- a system the size of the universe
+- a system as large as the universe
 - operating at the same speed as the universe

-At that point, computation resolves into reality itself.
+At that point, computation collapses into reality itself.

 Prediction becomes indistinguishable from waiting.